 Mesa Boogie Badlander Guitar Amp Review

-Mesa Boogie returns with their newest revision of the dual rectifier in the new Badlander!
+Mesa Boogie returns with its newest revision of the dual rectifier in the new Badlander!
 This is a 2 channel amp available in different power options and configurations.
-The sound has been recreated to be tighter and more aggressive with a few new features that are sure to impress.
+The sound has been recreated to be tighter and more aggressive, with a few new features that are sure to impress.

-Lets have a look at some key features of the Badlander!
+Let’s have a look at some key specs of the Badlander!

 - 2 Channels